Abubacer/alx-frontend-javascript/0x03-ES6_data_manipulation/README.md

 ## Requirements

-- All your files will be executed on Ubuntu 18.04 LTS using NodeJS 12.11.x
+- All files will be executed on Ubuntu 18.04 LTS using NodeJS 12.11.x
 - Allowed editors: vi, vim, emacs, Visual Studio Code
-- All your files should end with a new line
+- All files should end with a new line
 - A ```README.md``` file, at the root of the folder of the project, is mandatory
-- Your code should use the ```js``` extension
+- The code should use the ```js``` extension
-- Your code will be tested using Jest and the command ```npm run test```
+- The code will be tested using Jest and the command ```npm run test```
-- Your code will be verified against lint using ESLint
+- The code will be verified against lint using ESLint
-- Your code needs to pass all the tests and lint.
-You can verify the entire project running ```npm run full-test```
+- The code needs to pass all the tests and lint. we can verify the entire project running ```npm run full-test```
-- All of your functions must be exported
+- All functions must be exported

 ## Setup
 ### Install NodeJS 12.11.x